Loading...

 • “no ticket” directions

 When it comes to camera location data, accuracy is key.
-One of the reasons why Cheetah detectors are better than others, is that our proprietary database is 100% verified by Cheetah’s professional database team, which monitors all media and internet channels as well as communicating directly with police departments, city traffic engineers, city records, Municipal Codes of Ordinances, traffic bureaus, state transportation agencies, our own network of trusted camera spotters and field survey teams.
+One of the reasons why Cheetah detectors are better than others is that our proprietary database is 100% verified by Cheetah’s professional database team, which monitors all media and internet channels as well as communicating directly with police departments, city traffic engineers, city records, Municipal Codes of Ordinances, traffic bureaus, state transportation agencies, our own network of trusted camera spotters and field survey teams.

 Here is a response from Trinity on their Facebook page.
-Comparing number of locations won't give an accurate measure of the quality of the Trinity 2.0 database compared to other databases.
+Comparing the number of locations won't give an accurate measure of the quality of the Trinity 2.0 database compared to other databases.
 For example, some other companies actively promote they have camera numbers into the millions, which would lead to extensive numbers of false alerts.
 We take great care to verify our camera locations are accurate and update regularly.

 PhotoEnforced.com Response